-- Provide the original to the driver you examined and found medically fit for duty. - You must retain a copy of the driver medical records in Juding the certificate, for a minimum of 3 years. - You may provide a copy to a prospective or current employer upon request. - The driver must carry the Medical Examinel C€ tificate while operating a CMV.
-The certificate may be: - The original certificate. - A copy of the original cert, cate. - A reduced-size copy or the diginal certificate (e.g., wallet size).
+- Provide the original to the driver you examined and found medically fit for duty. - You must retain a copy of the driver medical records, including the certificate, for a minimum of 3 years. - You may provide a copy to a prospective or current employer upon request. - The driver must carry the Medical Examiner's Certificate while operating a CMV.
+The certificate may be: - The original certificate. - o A copy of the original certificate. - o A reduced-size copy of the original certificate (e.g., wallet size).